devture/docker-registry-purger/README.md

 # Docker Registry Purger

-This is a small script used for purging a private Docker registry's old tags.
-It fetches the list of tags for an image, keeps `latest` and the most recent `NOF_TAGS_TO_KEEP` and deletes all other tags.
+This is a small tool used for purging a private Docker registry's old tags.
+It fetches the list of tags for an image, keeps `latest` and the most recent `NOF_TAGS_TO_KEEP` tags and deletes all other tags.

 To actually reclaim the space, you'd need to also run the registry's [garbage collection](https://docs.docker.com/registry/garbage-collection/#run-garbage-collection).